Work About Resume ↗ Contact

 Designing with the fluency of someone who's also lived on the engineering side.

-I'm Ravjeet Kaur — a UX Designer in the San Francisco Bay Area with a background that most designers don't have.
+I'm Ravjeet Kaur — a Product Designer in the San Francisco Bay Area with a background that most designers don't have.
 Before I ever opened Figma, I spent six years as a Quality Assurance Engineer inside enterprise software teams.
 That means I've seen products from the inside out: how they're built, where they break, and where the gap between what designers intend and what users actually experience quietly widens.

 That crossover wasn't an accident — it was the most natural thing in the world.
 QA is fundamentally about empathy for the user filtered through technical precision.
 You're the person who asks "but what happens when someone does this?" every single day.
 Transitioning to UX was taking that instinct and making it the whole job.